Inference for Change Points in High Dimensional Data via Self-Normalization: Introduction

-Next, we present extensions of this approach to testing against an unknown number of multiple change points in the spirit of \cite{zhang2018unsupervised} (who only considered fixed $p$) and consider the problem of testing for a change points in the covariance matrix.
+Next, we present extensions of this approach to testing against an unknown number of change-points in the spirit of \cite{zhang2018unsupervised} (who only considered fixed $p$) and consider the problem of testing for a change point in the covariance matrix.
 As in the single change point setting we obtain tests with pivotal limits.
 All tests are examined in the simulation studies and exhibit quite accurate size and decent power properties relative to some existing ones.
-Finally, we combine the idea of wild binary segmentation [\cite{fryzlewicz2014wild}] with the SN-based test statistic to estimate the number and location of change points, and demonstrate its effectiveness as compared to the algorithm proposed in \cite{wang2018high}.}